 Rashna Richards is Associate Professor and T. K. Young Chair of English.
-She also directs the Film Studies program.
+She also directs the Film and Media Studies program.
 Her teaching and research interests include American film and television, critical theory, and transnational cultural studies.
 Her first book, Cinematic Flashes: Cinephilia and Classical Hollywood (Indiana UP, 2013), offered a cinephiliac history of the studio system.
-Her next book, For the Love of Cinema: Teaching Our Passion in and outside the Classroom, is an edited collection (with David T. Johnson, Associate Professor of English, Salisbury University), and it is forthcoming with Indiana University Press.
-She is now working on a monograph that investigates the intertextual relationship between the AMC TV show Mad Men and the movies of its era.
+Her second book, For the Love of Cinema: Teaching Our Passion in and outside the Classroom (Bloomington: Indiana UP, 2017) is a co-edited collection exploring the role of love—of cinema and of cinema studies—in teaching film.
+She is now working on Cinematic TV: Serial Drama Goes to the Movies, a monograph that investigates how contemporary serial dramas copy, quote, and appropriate American Cinema.
 Vita

 Cinematic Flashes: Cinephilia and Classical Hollywood.
 Bloomington: Indiana UP, 2013.

 “Love, Desi Style: Arranged Marriage and Transnational Mobility in Mira Nair’s The Namesake.”
 Canadian Journal of Film Studies 26.1 (2017): 64-80.

 “Introduction: Love and Teaching, Love and Film,” For the Love of Cinema: Teaching Our Passion in and outside the Classroom, eds.
 Rashna Wadia Richards and David T. Johnson (Bloomington: Indiana University Press, 2017), 1-23.